alabamenhu/IntlX/README.md

 ## Licenses and credit

-See the CREDITS file for a detailed list of translators and contributors.
+See the CREDITS file for a detailed list of translators.
 The module code was written by Matthew Stephen Stuckwisch and is licensed under the Artistic License 2.0.
 The support files include a executable version of webperl (Artistic License, by Hauke Daempfling) which itself includes a version of Rakudo (Artistic License 2.0, The Perl Foundation, the JS version being thanks in large part to Paweł Murias).